Join the CASL!

 Network neuroscience of emotion.
 Students interested in studying the dynamic networks underlying emotional and affective experiences would join on-going collaborative projects with Dr. Kathleen Gates.

 Socio-affective processes and risk behavior in adolescence.
-Students interested in studying affective reactivity, peer influence processes, and risk behavior would join on-going collaborative projects with Dr. Mitch Prinstein and Dr. Eva Telzer.
+Students interested in studying affective reactivity, the development of emotion and emotion regulation, social influence, and psychopathology and risk behavior would join on-going collaborative projects with Dr. Mitch Prinstein and Dr. Eva Telzer.

 Aging and emotion.
-Students interested in studying the shifting role of the nervous system in emotion across the adult age-span would join on-going collaborative projects with Dr. Kelly Giovanello.
+Students interested in studying the role of an aging nervous system in emotion across the adult age-span would join on-going collaborative projects with Dr. Kelly Giovanello.

 Emotion development and adversity.
 Students interested in studying the development of emotion concept knowledge, emotion reactivity, and emotion regulation would join on-going collaborative projects with Dr. Margaret Sheridan.